 - The use and benefits offered by cognitive-behavioral therapy

-- Consulting with your doctor about the use of drug therapy for treatment of pain.
+- Consulting with your doctor about the use of drug therapy for treatment of pain and bowel symptoms.

 This may involve a low-dose antidepressant, which acts as a pain reliever.

 - Seeking referral to a pain treatment center.
 These specialty centers are usually connected with universities.

 IBS treatment starts with getting your facts straight.
 Learn all you can about IBS.
 Here are some things you need to know.